syncfusion-content/maui-docs/MAUI/DigitalGauge/Display-Types.md

 # Display Types in Maui Digital Gauge (SfDigitalGauge)

-The digital gauge displays numbers, alphabet, and special characters, which are given in the text property.
+The digital gauge displays numbers, the alphabet, and special characters, which are given in the text property.

 ## Setting value to number

-Numbers can be displayed in digital gauge in different formats using the `CharacterType`property.
+Numbers can be displayed in a digital gauge in different formats using the `CharacterType` property.

 {% tabs %}